-As with Kraft pulp, for every tonne of Semi-Chemical pulp produced, a constant quantity of Black Liquor is produced as a byproduct.
-This is subsequently processed through Lime Kilns and Evaporators, and burned off in Recovery Furnaces, producing steam and electricity.
-The calculation for the amount of Black Liquor produced in the semi-chemical process, $BLiquor{isx=3,y}$ is the same as in the Kraft process and calculated on page 177.
+As with Kraft pulp, for every metric ton of semi-chemical pulp produced, a constant quantity of black liquor is produced as a byproduct.
+This black liquor is subsequently processed through lime kilns and evaporators, and it is burned off in recovery furnaces, producing steam and electricity.
+The calculation for the amount of black liquor produced in the semi-chemical process, $BLiquor{isx=3,y}$, is the same as in the Kraft process and calculated on page 173.